 Encyclopedic treatises offer a general overview of a topic by expert authors.
 They are good starting points for learning about particular reactions and chemical mechanisms, and they contain numerous literature references.

-A selection of open-ended publications that contain authoritative reviews of interest to organic chemists.
+Here's a selection of open-ended publications (distinct from peer-reviewed journals that publish reviews) that contain authoritative reviews of interest to organic chemists.

 You can save searches and set up customized email alerts in most of the major databases that index the literature: SciFinder, Web of Science, Reaxys, PubMed, etc. You can also track new issues of your favorite journals and get tables of contents sent to you by email or RSS feed.